-Demand response programs are identified in the 2023 Update in two ways: as direct load control through equipment-based measures such as a connected smart thermostat, or as demand curtailment in the form of call events for residential customers or industrial customers with back-up generation or energy storage to voluntarily temporarily switch to back-up sources at the direction of the PUD.
-These types of programs are generally more higher peak-shifting performance than advanced rate designs but come with higher costs associated with installing 3rd party equipment, back-end dispatch systems, and other transaction costs associated with establishing and maintaining program performance.
+Demand response programs are identified in the 2023 Update in two ways: as direct load control through equipment-based measures such as a connected smart thermostat, or as demand curtailment in the form of call events for residential customers or industrial customers to reduce their demand or rely on back-up generation or energy storage at the direction of the PUD.
+These types of programs have generally higher peak-shifting performance than advanced rate designs but come with higher costs associated with installing 3rd party equipment, back-end dispatch systems, and other transaction costs associated with establishing and maintaining program performance.